YaelBenShalom/Mobile-Manipulation/README.md

 The projects description can be found [here](http://hades.mech.northwestern.edu/index.php/Mobile_Manipulation_Capstone#Milestone_1:_youBot_Kinematics_Simulator_and_csv_Output)

-The projects covers the following topics:
+The projects covers the following topics:<br>

-1. Generates the kinematics simulator of the youBot - an omnidirectional mobile robot with a 5-DOF robotic arm.
+1. Generates the kinematics simulator of the youBot - an omnidirectional mobile robot with a 5-DOF robotic arm.<br>

-2. Plans the end-effector's trajectory between waypoints.
+2. Plans the end-effector's trajectory between waypoints.<br>

-3. Apply feedback control to drive the robot in the desired trajectory.
+3. Apply feedback control to drive the robot in the desired trajectory.<br>

-4. Simulate the planned trajectory in CoppeliaSim.
+4. Simulate the planned trajectory in CoppeliaSim.<br>

 ## Package Description

 This project contains 3 milestones, and was implemented in the code `Full_Program.py`.
-The main code calls the 3 milestone sub-code:
+The main code calls the 3 milestone sub-code:<br>
 1. `Next_State.py` - Milestone 1 code.
-This code uses a function `NextState()`, that compute the configuration of the robot in the next time step.
+This code uses a function `NextState()`, that compute the configuration of the robot in the next time step.<br>
 2. `Trajectory_Generator.py` - Milestone 2 code.
-This code uses a function `TrajectoryGenerator()`, that generates the reference trajectory for the end-effector frame {e}.
+This code uses a function `TrajectoryGenerator()`, that generates the reference trajectory for the end-effector frame {e}.<br>
 3. `Feedback_Control.py` - Milestone 3 code.
-This code uses a function `FeedbackControl()`, that calculates the kinematic task-space feedforward plus feedback control law.
+This code uses a function `FeedbackControl()`, that calculates the kinematic task-space feedforward plus feedback control law.<br>

 The code also uses functions from the `Modern Robotics` library.
 This library can be downloaded from this git repository - `https://github.com/NxRLab/ModernRobotics`.